andreafalletti/hyprland-/Contributing-&-Debugging.md

 - are contributing something useful
 - explain your PR as best as you can

-For issues, please see[the guidelines](https://github.com/vaxerski/Hyprland/blob/main/docs/ISSUE_GUIDELINES.md)
+For issues, please see [the guidelines](https://github.com/vaxerski/Hyprland/blob/main/docs/ISSUE_GUIDELINES.md)

 # Build in debug